 People like Dr. Selhub and Dr. John Kabat-Zinn have turned research on meditation into a hot topic at universities throughout the United States.
 A 2013 study published in the journal Health Psychology, for example, showed that cortisol, the so-called “stress hormone,” dropped rather significantly in patients who went through a three-month meditation retreat and received training in mindfulness meditation.
 In 2011, a study out of Harvard found important structural differences in the brains of people who meditated frequently when compared to non-meditators.
 Furthermore, numerous studies have shown that just eight weeks of mindfulness meditation training can lead to a long-term ability to reduce the body’s stress response.

 While most of these studies have focused on keeping the body healthy through meditation, it’s reasonable to expect that all this stress reduction will also impact the long-term clarity of the mind itself.
-In other words, if you want to keep your mind young and sharp, take up meditation.
+Additionally, people who meditate are living a lifestyle of healthy diet and regular physical exercise.
+In other words, if you want to keep your mind and body fit, meditation is an important component of a healthy lifestyle.

 © Copyright – Aura Wellness Center – Publications Division